 WHERE <condition>;

-After updating the base tables, you might need to refresh the view to reflect the changes:
+After updating the base tables, you might need to refresh the view:

 COMMIT;